How to Market a Fintech Company with Paid Search

 Why Paid Search Works for Fintech

-A fintech platform selling to institutional buyers can justify $50–$200 CPCs because a single closed deal might be worth $50K–$500K in annual contract value.
-The math works even with expensive clicks — if you're tracking pipeline and closed revenue back to the keyword level.
+Fintech advertising is expensive relative to other B2B verticals.
+But a fintech platform selling to institutional buyers can justify $50–$200 CPCs because a single closed deal might be worth $50K–$500K in annual contract value.
+The math works even with expensive clicks, provided that you're tracking pipeline and closed revenue back to the keyword level.

 This is where most fintech paid search programs fall apart.
 They report on cost per lead and call it a day.
 But in a category where sales cycles run 3–6 months and deal values vary by 10x, cost per lead is almost meaningless.
 A $400 lead that closes a $200K deal is infinitely more valuable than a $30 lead that ghosts after the first call.